MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-coronavirus-app.md

 ### Test the Coronavirus Reference app

-Now that you have your app deployed and your content added, you can now test your app to make sure that it works.
+Test the app to make sure it works:

 1. Sign in to [Power Apps](https://make.powerapps.com).
 2. Select **Apps** from the left navigation.